* Article is written by EdPlace's teacher, Miss Latham *

-From 2017 GCSE grades in maths will now be from 9 to 1 instead of A* to G. Grade 9 will be reserved for the very highest achievers.
+From 2018 GCSE grades in Combined Science, Physics, Chemistry and Biology will now be from 9 to 1 instead of A* to G. Grade 9 will be reserved for the very highest achievers.
 A good pass is 5 or above.
 Ofqual the exam regulators are estimating that the same proportion of students will achieve a grade 4 and above as currently achieve a grade C and above.

 - Similarly, the same proportion of students achieving an A grade or higher will achieve a grade 7 or higher.

 - The bottom of grade 1 will be aligned with the bottom of grade G.

 - Grade 5 will be in the top third of the marks for a current Grade C and bottom third of the marks for a current Grade B.

 It may feel overwhelming, now that GCSEs are getting harder, especially if science ‘isn’t your subject’.
 How do you support your child?
 Well please don’t worry, we're here to help.
 At EdPlace we have years of experience and can provide you and your child with help and support in the areas where they need it.

 As well as our useful worksheets, here are some ideas you could utilise at home;

 Don’t give up!
 The Campaign for Learning found that parental involvement in a child’s education can mean the difference between an A* (or a 9) and an ‘also -ran’ at GCSE.
 Although your child may feel overwhelmed, over worked or demotivated at times, please try to stay positive.
 Try not to criticise, acknowledge their feelings and work towards a sensible solution together.